-- (2) Enter the applicable NOTE(S) from the S500-S899 series if the assignment is for: - (a) A station in a Space radiocommunication service; or - (b) An experimental station to be operated in the manner of a station in a Space radiocommunication service; or - (c) An experimental station to be used for the static test (prelaunch ground-to-ground checkout) of communication equipment to be used in a Space radiocommunication service; or - (d) A station to be used to support a Space mission. - (3) Enter S321 or S322 for an assignment being made that is subject to the provisions of Section 9.6.5. - (4) Enter S348 if an assignment is for communications with Non-Federal Citizens Band (CB) stations and is made pursuant to Section 8.3.24. - e.
-For NOTIFICATION actions: - (1) Enter S160 or S165 if the assignment is being made under the authority of Section 7.12 or Section 7.5.2.
+(2) Enter the applicable NOTE(S) from the S500-S899 series if the assignment is for:

+(a) A station in a Space radiocommunication service; or

+(b) An experimental station to be operated in the manner of a station in a Space radiocommunication service; or

+(c) An experimental station to be used for the static test (prelaunch ground-to-ground checkout) of communication equipment to be used in a Space radiocommunication service; or

+(d) A station to be used to support a Space mission.

+(3) Enter S321 or S322 for an assignment being made that is subject to the provisions of Section 9.6.5.

+(4) Enter S348 if an assignment is for communications with Non-Federal Citizens Band (CB) stations and is made pursuant to Section 8.3.24.

+e.
+For NOTIFICATION actions:

+(1) Enter S160 or S165 if the assignment is being made under the authority of Section 7.12 or Section 7.5.2.

-- (2) Enter S141 if the assignment is to a transmitting station located outside the US&P. - (3) Enter the NOTES which were applied to the GROUP assignment (see Section 9.6.5); except that NOTES S149, S321, and S322 shall never be entered on the NOTIFICATION action.
-If the GROUP assignment bears either S170 or S171, these NOTES may be inserted or omitted at the option of the applicant. - f.
-Enter the NOTE S366 on applications for an area assignment whose parameters indicate that operations are outside the Canadian Zone but are suspect of Canadian Coordination or when: - (1) The parameters provided on the application meet the requirements for Canadian coordination as specified in Section 3.4; and - (2) The Transmitter Antenna Location (XAL) field contains an area that is within or partially within the U.S./Canadian Coordination Zone (see Section 3.4); and - (3) The Transmitter Antenna Latitude and Longitude (XLA and XLG) fields are blank on the application; but - (4) Operations will be south of the U.S./Canada Coordination Zone; or - (5) For frequencies below 1000 MHz the power used while in the Zone will not exceed 5 watts.
+(2) Enter S141 if the assignment is to a transmitting station located outside the US&P.

+(3) Enter the NOTES which were applied to the GROUP assignment (see Section 9.6.5); except that NOTES S149, S321, and S322 shall never be entered on the NOTIFICATION action.
+If the GROUP assignment bears either S170 or S171, these NOTES may be inserted or omitted at the option of the applicant.

+f.
+Enter the NOTE S366 on applications for an area assignment whose parameters indicate that operations are outside the Canadian Zone but are suspect of Canadian Coordination or when:

+(1) The parameters provided on the application meet the requirements for Canadian coordination as specified in Section 3.4; and

+(2) The Transmitter Antenna Location (XAL) field contains an area that is within or partially within the U.S./Canadian Coordination Zone (see Section 3.4); and

+(3) The Transmitter Antenna Latitude and Longitude (XLA and XLG) fields are blank on the application; but

+(4) Operations will be south of the U.S./Canada Coordination Zone; or a.
+This field is for the period of time during which it is intended that the frequency will be either guarded (monitored) or used for transmission.
+The period indicated is not a limitation or restriction, but rather the normal period of time during which the frequency is required to satisfy the operational requirement described in supplementary details.

+(5) For frequencies below 1000 MHz the power used while in the Zone will not exceed 5 watts.